helloturbine/turbine-docs/docs/records/purchase_orders.md

 ![Creating a PO GIF](../../static/img/add_line_items.gif)

+## How to add a Freight Shipment to a PO

+Once a PO has been cut, select the "Add Freight Shipment" button on the right side of your screen.

+Enter the Carrier, Cost, Allocation Model, and Tracking Number and hit the "Add" button.

 ## How to add other charges to a PO

 1. Navigate to the bottom of the Purchase Order (PO) and locate the "Add Charge" button.